Akibul-Hasan-Anik/ClimaCare/README.md

 ## Research Purpose

-ClimaCare aims to provide a low-cost, explainable, and real-time weather forecasting solution for microclimate monitoring.
+It aims to provide a low-cost, explainable, and real-time weather forecasting solution for microclimate monitoring.
 The system can support applications in agriculture, environmental monitoring, smart farming, and local weather-based decision support.

 ## License